Commencement 2015 Awards

-On June 5, 2010, Joint Program commencement was held at Woods Hole Oceanographic Institution.
-The following awards were presented to alumni of the Joint Program.
+On June 6, 2015, Joint Program commencement was held at Woods Hole Oceanographic Institution.
+The following awards were presented to alumni and current students of the Joint Program.

 Ruth and Paul Fye Award for Excellence in Oceanographic Research Graduate Student Best Paper Award